 Our customers use our comprehensive data platform to aggregate user data, measure user performance and find the best regression curves for pLTV models.

 The advanced way: building your own machine-learning prediction model

 Machine learning is increasingly being used to create early user-level predictions of user values.
-In this practice a data scientist uses a wide-array of data generated by app users: analytics, revenue-earnings, historical trends and seasonality considerations– to create a (self-improving) algorithm that will predict a user’s value based on early actions in the app.
-A simple example of an output would be a custom-built ML-model finding that a small subset of users who install in California on the newest OS version and watch 3 reward-videos on day one are worth $3.20 on d365, whereas a user who only watches 2 reward-videos on day-one is worth $2.40.
+In this practice, a data scientist uses a wide array of data generated by app users: analytics, revenue earnings, historical trends, and seasonality considerations– to create a (self-improving) algorithm that will predict a user’s value based on early actions in the app.
+A simple example of output would be a custom-built ML model finding that a small subset of users who install in California on the newest OS version and watch 3 reward videos on day one are worth $3.20 on d365, whereas a user who only watches 2 reward videos on day-one is worth $2.40.

-ML-models require an incredible amount of investment, data and cost.
-In almost all cases, there is a trade-off with accuracy and complexity and as the accuracy levels off the complexity will continue to increase:
+ML models require an incredible amount of investment, data, and cost.
+In almost all cases, there is a trade-off between accuracy and complexity, and as the accuracy levels of the complexity will continue to increase:

-- Investments to get started: Even relying on best-of-breed tools still require (1) data engineering efforts to collect, clean and align your data, (2) training and tuning variables to customize the model for your unique needs.
-In most cases this investment will likely require a data scientist or a dedicated resource to implement and customize correctly for your purposes.
+- Investments to get started: Some best-of-breed tools still requires (1) data engineering efforts to collect, clean, and align your data, (2) training and tuning variables to customize the model for your unique needs.
+In most cases, this investment will likely require a data scientist or a dedicated resource to implement and customize correctly for your purposes.

 - You’ll need massive amounts of clean data: Much like the downside of regression modeling, an ML prediction with no data is worthless.
 A custom ML model needs a vast amount of data to create reliable, accurate outcomes.
 And much like regression modeling, more data is better than a more complex (or better) predictive model.